Choice-and-Thought-Lab/Disclosure_Project_CMU/README.md

-Written to work with oTree 2.1.5.
+Written to work with Python 3.7